-We arrived at the gate at 6:00am where our safari jeep and a ranger named Smart was waiting for us.
-There were eight of us in the jeep and I felt lucky to be riding with Stu, our guide and Mr. and Mrs. C with a high-power camera equipment.
+We arrived at the gate at 6:00 am where our safari jeep and a ranger named Smart was waiting for us.
+There were eight of us in the jeep and I felt lucky to be riding with Stu, our guide and Mr. and Mrs. C with high-power camera equipment.
 With Mr. C’s 800mm lens, I figured he would be able to spot animals from afar.
 Our guide gave us a few more ‘Do’s and Don’ts” before setting off for the safari like to keep our voice low and not to act as if the animals were pets.
 We set off on a paved road.
 I didn’t really care where we were headed, but I noticed the breaking light silhouetting the umbrella trees in front of us, so I knew we were heading east.
 I heard the revving noise of the jeeps ahead of us fade in the distance.
 It was replaced by a low buzz coming in from the bushes.
 Then an elephant appeared, followed by two more elephants.
 I had imagined that in the wild, we would see the animals from a distance, but they come so close.
 So close that I could see their big ears and tusks, and their eyes looking at us.

 It’s surreal seeing a very tall animal ambling across the road.
 We stopped to take pictures of the giraffe elegantly crossing the road, and to view a handful of giraffes moving like shadows among the acacia trees and chewing off the broken branches.

-|Photo by Vincent C|
+|Photo by Vincent C

 After breakfast, we hopped in the jeep again to look for the other two of the Big 5s and other animals we have not yet seen.
 We saw more elephants and giraffes, and impalas.
-A few minutes later, we saw a couple of jeeps and a private car parked on the side, so we assumed that they spotted something.
-I then saw a herd of elephants parading by the river bank, then hundreds and hundreds more elephants followed, moving in unison as if to form a black line.
-The entirety of black line descended the river and congregated in the middle of the river.
+A few minutes later, we saw a couple of jeeps and a private car park on the side, so we assumed that they spotted something.
+I then saw a herd of elephants parading by the river bank, then hundreds and hundreds of more elephants followed, moving in unison as if to form a black line.
+The entirety of the black line descended the river and congregated in the middle of the river.
 I volunteered at the elephant farm in Thailand before, but I had not witnessed such an incredible spectacle.
 I felt like I was not just watching an episode of planet earth, but I was part of it.
 I have always dreamed of being able to see such things in real life.
-It was an unbelievable sight and at that point I felt I was really on a safari, and thought that I would go home happy even if I didn’t get to see a lion.
+It was an unbelievable sight and at that point, I felt I was really on a safari, and thought that I would go home happy even if I didn’t get to see a lion.

 After seeing a few hippos from the lagoon, I heard a flurry of ‘roger over out’ sounds over the walkie talkie.
-Smart quickly drove off to the river and saw a couple of jeeps and a private car parked in the middle of the natural bridge (dry part of the river).
+Smart quickly drove off to the river and saw a couple of jeeps and a private car, parked in the middle of the natural bridge (dry part of the river).
 Word has it that a lion was spotted in the middle of the river, but it was too far away that it was hard to see.
 A few jeeps lingered hoping that the lion would move closer.
 (Vincent's 800mm lens was able to capture it)

-|Photo by Vincent C|
+|Photo by Vincent C

 Chasing the Leopard

-|Photo by Vincent C.|
+|Photo by Vincent C.

 To be totally honest, a sense of fear crept up on me after seeing the leopard ran from one side of the road to the other.
 At the same time, I felt a sense of guilt for invading their habitat and hoped that they could care less about our presence.
 I was pretty sure that our jeep was made for any unpredictable animal attack, and I put my trust on the ranger, whom I thought would know how to react in those kinds of situations.
 When I expressed my appreciation to Smart for the stirring experience with the leopard, he smiled and said, “I was not named Smart for nothing.”
 Stu said that Smart knows animal behavior.
 All the rangers go through heavy training in the Savannah, they know everything about the animal world and they know the area like the back of their hands.